textpattern/textpattern.github.io/brand/user-documentation-guidelines.md

 layout: document
 category: Brand
 published: true
-title: Textpattern documentation guidelines
+title: Textpattern user documentation guidelines
 description: Guidelines for contributions to Textpattern CMS user documentation.
 ---

-# Textpattern documentation guidelines
+# Textpattern user documentation guidelines

-These guidelines, an extension of Textpattern’s [editorial style guide](https://docs.textpattern.com/brand/textpattern-editorial-guide), are specifically for the editorial upkeep of the [Textpattern user documentation](https://docs.textpattern.com/).
+These guidelines, an extension of Textpattern’s [editorial style guide](https://docs.textpattern.com/brand/editorial-style-guide), are specifically for the editorial upkeep of the [Textpattern user documentation](https://docs.textpattern.com/).
 Documentation editors, authors, and all interested contributors will want to read up here.

 **On this page:**